telerik/fiddler-everywhere-docs/user-guide/settings/connections.md

 - **Bypass Fiddler for URLs that starts with:**&mdash;Allows you to add addresses that the Fiddler Everywhere proxy will explicitly bypass.
     A common scenario for using this option is [setting up a VPN connection alongside Fiddler Everywhere]({%slug configure-vpn-fiddler%}).
 You can separate the individual addresses with a comma, semicolon, new line, or white space.
 The option will set the bypass list in the related OS settings&mdash;for example, on Windows 10, that will be **Proxy Settings** > **Proxy** > **Manual Proxy** > **Use proxy server except for addresses...**.

+    >tip (**macOS only**) Fiddler Everywhere automatically adds the following system endpoints to the macOS proxy bypass list: `*.apple.com, *.itunes.com, *mzstatic.com`.
+These system endpoints use certificate pinning (meaning they won't trust the Fiddler certificate at all).
+If not explicitly bypassed, some services (that depend on them) might misbehave or not work.

 The following figure displays the startup settings of the **Connections** menu.

 ![Act as a system proxy on startup setting](../../images/settings/settings-connections.png)